lamicedenguir/repository/02-software-portfolio/04-Growing Journey 2026/README.md

 The source code in this repository is distributed under the **CC BY-NC-SA 4.0 License**.

-The project is shared for educational and portfolio purposes.
+The software is shared for educational and portfolio purposes.

+Commercial use and the creation of derivative works are not permitted without prior authorization.

+This folder contains the Apple Store application files produced by Dr. Eng.
+Lamice Denguir.

+The original iOS app source code can be downloaded from the latest Release.

+➡️ See Releases for the design source. or use this link: (https://github.com/lamicedenguir/repository/releases/tag/v2.0)

+The source code is the sole property of Dr. Eng. lamice Denguir.
+Please review the LICENSE file before use.